 As we wrote in our guide to the Best Birthday Cake Bakeries in NYC, Magnolia bakeries cakes are great for perfectionists who want to tailor-design their cake, down to the exact shape of the piping.
 While Magnolia has a ton of info on their website about wedding cakes, the birthday cakes are secretly great for parties, as the bakery makes some of the best sheet cakes in D.C..

 We love their charming, colorful rosettes (above shown).
 These cakes are always moist, and you can stand confidently behind the brand name.
-Magnolia has so much street cred in the baking world that pretty much every flavor is a best-seller.
+Magnolia still has so much street cred in the baking world that pretty much every flavor is a best-seller.

 The bakery can also make deconstructed cakes (a popular new trend among foodies), as well as tiered cakes and custom cake designs.
 Visit the Magnolia Bakery cake salon for more info, or to place a birthday cake order for pickup at the Union Station location.